 It eliminated bigotry against females in both legal and public spheres.
 Fundamental Rights in the Constitution guaranteed that females would not confront racism on account of their sex.
 The State, however, was authorized to make affirmative discrimination in favour of females due to the suppression encountered by them for centuries.
 Directive Principles of State Policy enjoined upon the State to assure safe and compassionate conditions of work for females.

-Article 51A(e) assigned an important duty on every citizen not to indulge in processes derogatory to the dignity of women.
+Article 51A(e) assigned an important duty to every citizen not to indulge in processes derogatory to the dignity of women.

 There are various directive principles that become law, like the Maternity Benefit Act and Equal Pay for Equal Work.
-Although there are various laws regulating jobs, wages, working conditions, social security, welfare and other facets of labour, not many connect solely to females.
-Some laws were authorized protecting the spirit of Personal Laws of different religious communities in mind.
+Although there are various laws regulating jobs, wages, working conditions, social security, welfare, and other facets of labor, not many connect solely to females.
+Some laws were authorized to protect the spirit of Personal Laws of different religious communities in mind.